Darkelf2024/Darkelf-Retro-Lounge/README.md

 - ✅ Long-session stability
 - ✅ Safe, explainable configuration choices
 - ✅ Transparent testing methodology

+And explicitly rejects:

-- ❌ No unsafe speed-hack myths
+- ❌ Unsafe speed-hack myths
+- ❌ FPS-only compatibility claims
-- ❌ No “one-size-fits-all” settings
+- ❌ “One-size-fits-all” settings

 ---

 ## 📚 AetherSX2 Documentation Series
 ### (Darkelf Retro Lounge)

-The **AetherSX2 Documentation Series** is a structured, multi-part technical reference that explains *why* emulator settings exist, *when* they should be used, and *how* they affect correctness.
+The **AetherSX2 Documentation Series** is a structured, multi-part technical reference explaining *why* emulator settings exist, *when* they should be used, and *how* they affect correctness.

 Each document builds on the previous one, forming a complete understanding of AetherSX2 behavior.

 ---

 ### 1️⃣ BIOS & Region Behavior

 Explains:
 - BIOS region differences
 - Boot behavior and timing